foxelas/medHSI/README.md

 ### Instructions
   * Download the [zip](https://github.com/foxelas/medHSI/archive/refs/heads/main.zip) file and extract
   * Open Matlab and navigate to medHSI
-  * Navigate to medHSI/setup and run dependencies_maltab.m
+  * Navigate to medHSI/setup and run dependencies_matlab.m
   * Check the demos